-AOPEN Incorporated (the "Company") was incorporated on December 21, 1996, as a company limited by shares under the laws of the Republic of China ("R.O.C.") and registered under the Ministry of Economic Affairs, R.O.C.
+AOPEN Incorporated ("the Company") was incorporated on December 21, 1996, as a company limited by shares under the laws of the Republic of China ("R.O.C.") and registered under the Ministry of Economic Affairs, R.O.C.
 The address of the Company's registered office is 7F-5, No. 369, Fuxing N. Rd., Songshan Dist., Taipei City, Taiwan.
-The Company primarily engaged in the sale of computer products, computer components, peripheral equipment and apparatus, as well as repair and maintenance service.
+The Company primarily engaged in the marketing, manufacture, trading of computer products, software, computer components, peripheral equipment and apparatus, as well as IT product repair services for after-sales support provided to Aopen products.